Nutritious Grass Silage for Horses

 In giving grass silage for horses, it is necessary to pay attention to several tips, including:

-• Harvest on time to make horse feed silage, don’t harvest late to avoid compaction and heating.
+• Harvest on time to make horse feed silage.
+Do not harvest late to avoid compaction and heating.

-• Avoid cutting the sward too deep; this is to prevent contamination with the soil.
+• Avoid cutting the sward too deep to prevent contamination with soil.

 • Use silage additives when necessary to prevent aerobic damage or even butyrate fermentation.